LuthoM87/ecoharvest-farms/README.md

 - Additional features like user authentication or payment processing.

 ## Contact
-For any inquiries or contributions, feel free to contact the project owner.
+For any enquiries, feel free to contact the project owner.

 **Email**: st10433106@rcconnect.edu.za